Tested by Vincent Wesley CoueyApril 2026 · 12 min read

 What the free tier includes Rate limits & daily usage What’s NOT included Free vs Pro comparison table How to sign up Student use cases Tips to maximize free tier When to upgrade Bottom line

-Rate limits: how many messages do you actually get?
+How many free messages do you actually get?

 ChatGPT’s free tier (GPT-4o mini) is more generous with message count but uses a weaker model.
 Gemini’s free tier is similarly limited.
 Google’s Gemini 2.5 Pro has a free tier in AI Studio, but it’s designed for developers, not general users.
 Among consumer-facing AI chatbots, Claude’s free tier offers the best model quality per free message.